sodastereo87/angular_project/README.md

 *NOTE.
 I was not able to finish it and do all you require.
 This is the first time I work with Angular and TypeScript.
 I went from 0 to this.
 I did my best, however it was not enough time to learn and apply a new language in 5 days.
-I am happy I got to learn a lot and will continue practicing with Angular.
+I am happy.
+I got to learn a lot and will continue practicing with Angular.
 Please let me know if you have further questions.
 Thanks.